Music Observer: January ‘24 highlights

 January marked a really strong start to 2024.
 It was an absolute killer of a month, with too much good music to write about.
 My playlist runs to more than 60 tracks (embedded below - be sure to listen to all of it, and check out my other playlists, too) but here I’ve honed it down to just 10 highlights.

-Andrea von Kampen - A Fox, a Bird Andrea always write with magnificent minimalism, and this song is a characteristically beautiful gem.
+Andrea von Kampen - A Fox, a Bird Andrea always writes with magnificent minimalism, and this song is a characteristically beautiful gem.
 It’s particularly lovely for its stark simplicity, and subtle promises of warmer times.

 There are no alarms and no surprises here - it’s lulling and peaceful from start to finish - but it captures and then tightly holds your heart and attention from start to finish.
 I really appreciate the way it finishes, as Andrea brings her tune to a careful stop with a satisfying resolution.
 [Listen here.]